WBCD 2026 Competition Track

 Task Rules

-The competition time limit is 10 minutes.
-The goal is to complete as many item transfer tasks as possible within this window.
+The competition time budget is 20 minutes, split into two 10-minute runs.
+The goal is to complete as many item transfers as possible across the two runs.

 - Perception: Participants must acquire external information solely through the robot's onboard perception system.

-- Capacity: There is no limit on the number of items transferred per single operation cycle, provided they are not dropped.
+- Capacity: Within a run, there is no limit on the number of items the team attempts to transfer, provided they are not dropped.

 Step 1: Shelf Picking